thoughtbot/shoulda-matchers/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-shoulda-matchers is maintained and funded by thoughtbot, inc.
+Shoulda Matchers is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We are passionate about open source software.